Shahzia Sikander

-Shahzia Sikander (born 1969, in Lahore, Pakistan) is a Pakistani-American visual artist.
+Shahzia Sikander (born 1969) is a Pakistani-American visual artist.
 Sikander works across a variety of mediums, including drawing, painting, printmaking, animation, installation, performance and video.
 Sikander currently lives and works in New York City.

 Education

 Sikander studied at The National College of Arts Lahore in Pakistan, where she was taught the traditional discipline of Indo-Persian miniature painting.
 She earned a Bachelor of Fine Arts in 1991.
 Sikander moved to the United States and attended the Rhode Island School of Design (RISD), earning a Master of Fine Arts in Painting and Printmaking in 1995.